anandaroop/Leaflet.help/README.md

 # Leaflet.help

-A Leaflet control that brings up a panel with info on Leaflet's panning/zooming UI as well as a user-configurable message.
+A Leaflet control that helps map users by bringing up a panel with info on Leaflet's panning/zooming UI as well as a additional configurable messages from the map author.

 See the demo.